Modulus of continuity for spectral measures of suspension flows over Salem type substitutions: Background

 \subsection{Spectral theory}

 We define the main objects of study of this work, namely, the spectral measures associated to the self-similar suspension flow.
-We restrict ourselves to enunciate a dynamical version of the spectral theorem took from \cite{KTSpectral}.
-A more extensive introduction may also be found in \cite{Queffelec,Fogg}. \begin{theorem} Let $f,g \in L^2(\mathfrak{X}^{\vec{p}}_{\zeta},\mathcal{B}(\mathfrak{X}^{\vec{p}}_{\zeta}),\mu)$.
-There exists a complex measure $\mu_{f,g}$ with support in $\R$, called \textbf{spectral measure}, such that
+We restrict ourselves to stating a dynamical version of the spectral theorem taken from \cite{KTSpectral}.
+A more extensive introduction may also be found in \cite{queffelec2010substitution,Fogg}. \begin{theorem} Let $f,g \in L^2(\mathfrak{X}^{\vec{p}}_{\zeta},\mu)$.
+There exists a complex measure $\nu_{f,g}$ with support in $\R$, called \textbf{spectral measure}, such that for all $t\in \R$